WesleyMcGinn/SnailURL/README.md

 # SnailURL
-A free-to-use website with which you can create redirect links of various types, including a link that requires a password to redirect, a link that redirects to different places based on who the user is, and a link that displays a message and does not redirect.
+A free-to-use website with which you can create redirect links of various types, including a link that requires a password to redirect, a link that redirects for only some people, and a link that displays a custom HTML message and does not redirect.

 ### URL Parameters
 In a URL, there are often parameters.
 For example, if on pretendExampleSite.com you want to set "color" to 5 and "id" to "something", the URL may look something like this: `pretendExampleSite.com/?color=5&id=something`.